The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 Toi Dennis started her own not-for-profit women’s shelter, Serenity House (www.serenityhouseshelter.com).
 Serenity House will be a transitional shelter that offers supportive services to women and their children.

-Julie Riley works with Family Promise, an organization that helps keep families together by temporarily housing families in churches and varied community housing so they can all stay together.
+Julie Riley, chair of the human services program, works with Family Promise, an organization that helps keep families together by temporarily housing families in churches and varied community housing so they can all stay together.
+Learn more about her work in the human services field and helping families.

 A teacher for nearly